simonmichael/hledger_site/index.md

 hledger is a [Haskell] rewrite/reboot of the pioneering [Ledger].
 ([Why?](faq.html#how-why-was-hledger-started))
-Ledger users will find it very familiar, and you can keep your data compatible with both tools if you wish.
 Read more about the [differences](faq.html#ledger).

 hledger strives to be usable, practical and to provide real-world value.